Calf Compression Sleeves: When to Wear Them and Why

 When You're Traveling

 Spending long hours on a flight or train can affect blood circulation.
 You might make a few stops to the bathroom during your trip, but more is needed.
-You'll likely still spend a significant amount of time sitting in the same spot, and during this time, the circulation of blood from your heart to your legs slows down.
+You'll likely still spend a significant amount of time sitting in the same spot, and during this time, blood circulation from your heart to your legs slows down.
+Wearing compression socks for flying is a great solution to this.

 This could lead to swelling in the lower legs and feet after your trip, weak joints, and pain.